-This recipe is from a wonderful friend of mine who lived in Chile for a few years.
+This Chilean Celery Salad recipe comes from a wonderful friend of mine who lived in Chile for a few years.
 It is wonderfully refreshing with a nice crunch.
-The olives add a nice tang while the cilantro adds beautiful citrus notes.
+The olives add a nice tang, while the cilantro adds beautiful citrus notes.

 The Origins of this Salad

-In Chile, this is called Apio y palta and is a very simple classic Chilean side dish.
-Traditionally it consists of avocado, celery and olives simply dressed with a lemon oil dressing.
+This Celery Avocado Salad is called Ensalada de Apio con Palta in Chile and is a very simple classic Chilean side dish.
+Traditionally it consists of avocado, celery and olives dressed with a lemon oil dressing.
 Other versions may include a pinch of cumin, paprika, or cayenne pepper, cilantro/coriander or some chopped onions.

 Our version includes the traditional celery, avocado and olives with lots of fresh coriander/cilantro and smoked paprika for some smokiness.

 - Celery - we have used both the dark green outer stalks and the wonderfully tender yellow stalks for a contrast in colour and texture.

 - Avocados - we have used Shephard avocadoes in this salad which are wonderfully creamy with a brighter yellow flesh than other varieties.
 If you can find them, they make an ideal partner to the celery's bright green and yellow colours.
 But this salad is also great with any avocado variety that you can find.

 - Coriander/Cilantro - if cilantro tastes soapy and blah to you, then you are not alone, with new studies showing that there may be a genetic link.
 Not a problem with this salad; you can replace it with cooling parsley or fragrant dill.

 - Olives - try kalamata olives, French black olives, and Niçoise olives.
 If you are in the US, you could also look for California black olives.
 Avoid anything in tins or jars, as they are tasteless.